What does Patrol Deputy do?

 Certified Wage: $22.26 per hour or $46,300 annually

-Shift: Patrol Deputies work 4 ten hour shifts per week.
+Shift: Patrol Deputies generally work 4 ten hour shifts per week.
 The schedule rotation includes days, nights, weekends, graveyard and holidays.

 Patrol Deputy Qualifications: